zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-amazon.md

 sacred paths, this is the law of freedom.
 What is a free man?
 Whosoever possesses the law of these freedoms, he is called a free man.
 "Watch the freedom that is not sought": "Watch, see, watch, watch, observe the freedom of law."
-To watch the freedom that is not sought, you should be alone like a rhino horn.
+To watch the freedom that is not sought, you should be alone like a rhinoceros horn.

 Because then, the eloquent person said,